Source: Facebook, Quora, Twitter("X")

 ("Caenorhabditis Elegans Exhibits Morphine Addiction-like Behavior via the Opioid-like Receptor NPR-17")

-Shivon Zilis wtites:
+Shivon Zilis writes:

 "When you think, what medium do you tend to think in?